-The Keyes Peak Ski Hill is OPEN and provides downhill skiing, snow tubing, snowshoeing and cross country skiing opportunities.
+The Keyes Peak Ski Hill is CLOSED.
+When open it provides downhill skiing, snow tubing, snowshoeing and cross country skiing opportunities.
 However, this recreational area is not only renowned for its winter recreation.
 It also provides panoramic viewing ffom the area's highest peak in Florence County.
 It is spectacular in the fall, but definitely breathtakingly beautiful any time of the year.
 Keyes Peak is located on County Hwy 101 approximately 3 miles south of Florence.

 In the spring, summer and fall months the beautiful Keyes Peak Ski Lodge is available for rent to the public.
 This facility is a wonderful venue for such occassions as weddings, family reunions and graduation parties.
 With its kitchen facilities, it has become a popular attraction for large parties, with its Northwoods appeal as a rustic log lodge.
 Click here for lodge rental info.

 The Keyes Peak Recreation Area is county owned and operated.
 For more information contact Florence County Forestry and Parks at 715-528-3207.
 The hill phone number is 715-528-3228.